 It’s no coincidence that aerobatics appeals to ex-military pilots who are used to flying some of the fastest, state-of-the-art aircraft on the planet in difficult and often dangerous conditions.
 These skills are put to good use as the demands of flying in aerobatic competitions means you’re right on the edge and flying, even momentarily, at up to 12Gs takes years of experience.

 In his first season as a Masterclass pilot in 2018 Murphy set a Red Bull Air Race World Championship record finishing seventh overall.
-Now into his second season he finished second place at Lake Balaton, Hungary in July.
-Murphy is now impressively, fourth place in the overall rankings.
+In his second season he finished second place at Lake Balaton, Hungary in July.
+Then in Japan he impressively finished fourth in the overall rankings.

-But even with all the military training and flying in a high-tech Harrier with full kit Murphy is quick to point out this still doesn’t fully prepare you for flying in the Red Bull Air Race.
+But even with all the military training and flying in a high-tech Harrier with full kit Murphy is quick to point out this still never fully prepared him for flying in the Red Bull Air Race.

 “It is a very different type of flying,” he explains.
 “It’s very tough physically, pushing and pulling up to 12G.
 You essentially have 12 times the weight of your head sitting on your shoulders, but you still have to keep your wits about you, concentrate and make constant adjustments without the support of an anti G-Suit.”

-However, he reveals, “it’s very similar to Formula 1 racing.
-After a race the plane is broken down and shipped off to the next race.
-Fuel is another area which can make the difference between winning and losing.
-You can see the instant difference between a bog-standard fuel and a high-performance fuel.
+He also admits that "fuel is another area which can make the difference between winning and losing.
+You can see the instant difference between a bog-standed fuel and a high performance fuel.
 You have to get the correct fuel/air mixture.
-It’s key to have high quality fuel in the plane.”
+It's key to have high quality fuel in the plane."